6.09.2014

 Students registered their drawings using animation bond paper, peg bars, and makeshift light tables.
 They maintained an organized portfolio of their work before scanning and were introduced to Aftereffects, software used to create this video.
 Modifications included animating torn paper collage and photocopied images.

 After reading 1984 by George Orwell, classes looked at a sculpture using video surveillance and a computer ad based on the 1949 novel.
-Students were asked what is something they consider evil, and selected materials to best express their idea.
+Students were assigned to depict something they consider evil, and selected materials to best express their idea.

 Solar plate etching